 1100 Kingsbury St

 Located at the southern end of the 84-acre Pease Park, Kingsbury Commons includes unique and exciting playscapes, a large water play feature, a new basketball court, and a beautiful renovation of the historic Tudor Cottage.
 It also offers a massive Treehouse — a one-of-a-kind orb that brings visitors under a canopy of trees into an open-air structure with sturdy netting to lay upon and enjoy the natural surroundings of the park.
-Might be just the right spot to lie down and listen to the birds chirp.
+It might be just the right spot to lie down and listen to the birds chirp.